openaps/AndroidAPSdocs/docs/EN/preparing.md

 ##### How to install AAPS

 This section is the manual for building the AAPS.
-Strict adherence to the step-by-step instructions are required in order to successfully build the AAPS.
+Strict adherence to the step-by-step instructions are required in order to successfully build **AAPS**.
 Please take your time.

 ##### [Component Setup](https://androidaps.readthedocs.io/en/latest/Configuration/BG-Source.html)